andrija-petrovic/andrija-petrovic.github.io/about.md

 **Teaching assistant**
 - Fall 2022: _LIN 110 The Anatomy of English Words_, Stony Brook University (Instructor: <a href="http://www.andant.info">Andrei Antonenko</a>)
 - Winter 2022:
-  - _Introduction to Morphology_, <a href="https://nyi.spb.ru">St. Petersburg Institute of Linguistics, Cognition and Culture (NYI)</a>, held online (Instructor: <a href="https://www.gouskova.com">Maria Gouskova</a>)
+  - _Introduction to Morphology_, St. Petersburg Institute of Linguistics, Cognition and Culture (NYI) (Instructor: <a href="https://www.gouskova.com">Maria Gouskova</a>)
-  - _Universals in Phonology_, St. Petersburg Institute of Linguistics, Cognition and Culture (NYI), held online (Instructor: <a href="https://sites.google.com/site/shantijulfsbjorninn/">Shanti Ulfsbjorninn</a>)
+  - _Universals in Phonology_, St. Petersburg Institute of Linguistics, Cognition and Culture (NYI) (Instructor: <a href="https://sites.google.com/site/shantijulfsbjorninn/">Shanti Ulfsbjorninn</a>)
 - Summer 2021:
-  - _Infixation: Typology and Theory_, St. Petersburg Institute of Linguistics, Cognition and Culture (NYI), held online (Instructor: <a href="https://www.laurakalin.com">Laura Kalin</a>)
+  - _Infixation: Typology and Theory_, St. Petersburg Institute of Linguistics, Cognition and Culture (NYI) (Instructor: <a href="https://www.laurakalin.com">Laura Kalin</a>)
-  - _What's a problem in phonology?_, St. Petersburg Institute of Linguistics, Cognition and Culture (NYI), held online (Instructor: <a href="https://noamfaust.wordpress.com">Noam Faust</a>)
+  - _What's a problem in phonology?_, St. Petersburg Institute of Linguistics, Cognition and Culture (NYI) (Instructor: <a href="https://noamfaust.wordpress.com">Noam Faust</a>)
 - Spring 2021: _LIN 110 The Anatomy of English Words_, Stony Brook University (Instructor: John F. Bailyn)
-- Winter 2021: _The Afterlife of a Socialist Military_, St. Petersburg Institute of Linguistics, Cognition and Culture (NYI), held online (Instructor: <a href="https://ikss.zrc-sazu.si/en/sodelavci/tanja-petrovic-en#v">Tanja Petrović</a>)
+- Winter 2021: _The Afterlife of a Socialist Military_, St. Petersburg Institute of Linguistics, Cognition and Culture (NYI) (Instructor: <a href="https://ikss.zrc-sazu.si/en/sodelavci/tanja-petrovic-en#v">Tanja Petrović</a>)
 - Fall 2020: _LIN 356 Language and Life in Eastern Europe_, Stony Brook University (Instructor: John Bailyn)
-- Summer 2020: _Words and other things: what do you need to list in your head?_, St. Petersburg Institute of Linguistics, Cognition and Culture (NYI), held online (Instructors: <a href="https://asiapietraszko.com">Asia Pietraszko</a>, <a href="https://omer.lingsite.org">Omer Preminger</a>)
+- Summer 2020: _Words and other things: what do you need to list in your head?_, St. Petersburg Institute of Linguistics, Cognition and Culture (NYI) (Instructors: <a href="https://asiapietraszko.com">Asia Pietraszko</a>, <a href="https://omer.lingsite.org">Omer Preminger</a>)
 - Spring 2020: _LIN 431 Structure of an Uncommonly Taught Language_, Stony Brook University (Instructor: <a href="https://linguistics.stonybrook.edu/faculty/daniel.finer/">Daniel Finer</a>)
 - Spring 2019: _LIN 200 Language in the U.S._, Stony Brook University (Instructor: <a href="https://paolacepeda.com">Paola Cépeda</a>)
 - Spring--Fall 2018: _LIN 201 Phonetics_, Stony Brook University (Instructor: <a href="https://linguistics.stonybrook.edu/faculty/marie.huffman/">Marie Huffman</a>)